dbikard/open-protocol/README.md

 * When creating the production database, you might want to provision a bit more space, say 10-20GB, given how cheap storage is.
 * Be sure to select a new `SECRET_TOKEN` for production.

-Finally, `RUBBER_ENV=production cap rubber:create_staging`.
+Finally, `RUBBER_ENV=production bundle exec cap rubber:create_staging`.
 Leave the default alias of production.
 Do NOT have it remove the staging security groups if you have your staging environment up in parallel.

 ## Production notes: